Episcopal Church of St. Matthew and St. Timothy - New York City

 Electro-pneumatic action

-The Austin organ in St. Matthew and St. Timothy Church is installed on a shelf and cantilevered on a second level wall.
+For their new church building following the fire, the congregation commissioned Austin Organs of Hartford, Conn., to build a new organ.
+Installed in 1969, the organ's pipes are located on a concrete shelf and cantilevered on a second level wall.
 Specifications were drawn up by Bassett Hough, organist of the church, in cooperation with Charles Neill, Austin's area representative.
-The present specification varies slightly from that listed in the February 1968 issue of The Diapason, but it is unknown if the organ has been revised since its initial installation.
+The following stoplist is as of September 2015; it varies slightly from that listed in the February 1968 issue of The Diapason.

 Great Organ (Manual II) – 61 notes